 Jane Eyre is one of my favourite classics.
-The character that gives her name to the title tells in the first-person episodes from her life since she was a child.
+The character that gives her name to the title of the book tells in the first person episodes from her life since she was a child.
 The main events start to develop when she is employed by Mr Rochester as a governess and falls in love with him.
 I really liked the observations made about love, social class, morality and even feminism.
 It could even be a much better book, if it wasn’t for John Rivers.

 The War of the Worlds by H. G. Wells

-I first heard about The War of the Worlds in university when discussing the 1938’s radio broadcast narrated by Orson Welles.
-But it was only a few years ago that I decided to read the novel which tells the story of what happens when southern England is invaded by Martians.
-Although it may have been considered extremely imaginative at the time it was written, I wasn’t too impressed by this science fiction book.
+I’ve first heard of The War of the Worlds at university when discussing the 1938 radio broadcast narrated by Orson Welles.
+But it was only a few years ago that I decided to read this novel, which tells the story of what happens when southern England is invaded by Martians.
+Although it may have been considered extremely imaginative when it was written, I wasn’t too impressed by this science fiction book.
 It was just an average read.

 The Invisible Man by H.G.
 Wells

 My feelings regarding The War of the Worlds and The Invisible Man are quite similar.
-The story of a mysterious man, Griffin, who is staying at an inn while working with chemicals had potential to be quite exciting.
-However, it didn’t end up being as thrilling as I was expecting.
+The story of a mysterious man, Griffin, who is staying at an inn while working with chemicals, had potential to be exciting.
+However, it didn’t end up being as thrilling as I was expecting it to.